learnforpractice/pyeos/pyeos.md

 ```

-and in order to fix "fatal error: 'libintl.h' file not found",do the following command,change the gettext version as you want.
+and in order to fix "fatal error: 'libintl.h' file not found", do the following command,change the gettext version as you want.

 ```bash
 ln -s /usr/local/Cellar/gettext/0.19.8.1/include/libintl.h /usr/local/include/.